(Editor’s note: This is the second in a two-part series on buying and selling a vehicle at a collector car auction. The first segment covered buying.)

 - Be in the room when the car is selling.
 This helps if the auction company has a buyer who is bidding under your reserve so you can have a conversation on how to proceed.

-All of this might seem obvious to you, but you would be surprised at how often sellers neglect such things.
+All of this might seem obvious, but you would be surprised at how often sellers neglect such things.
 Follow these rules and your car is likely to sell at auction for a good price.

 I have sold both well and poorly at auction, and when I sold well, it was by following all of these steps, and when I sold poorly, it was because I did not.
 Learn from my mistakes and you could sell your car for a strong price, maybe even a world record.